zihanzhao1999/CapstoneProject/AD_system/README.md

 # Auto Diagnosis System

 ## Usage
-All the neceessary files are ready in the `stored_files` folder.
+All the necessary files are ready in the `stored_files` folder.
 One thing left to do is to unzip `inquiry_system.zip` to the same folder.
 Therefore, you can skip the following steps to the inference using `AD_system.ipynb`.

 #### For data preprocessing,